 When a single completion alternative matches at the end of the command line, this character is appended to the inserted completion text.
 The default is a space character ('').
-Setting this to the null character ('\0') prevents anything being appended automatically.
+Setting this to the null character (''\0') prevents anything being appended automatically.
 This can be changed in application-specific completion functions to provide the "most sensible word separator character" according to an application-specific command line syntax specification.
+It is set to the default before any application-specific completion function is called, and may only be changed within such a function.